praveen01-pr/BlogApp/README.md

 Visit the official Node.js website: https://nodejs.org/en/download/
 Download the installer, run it, and follow the prompts.

-❖ Steps to Setup and Run the Project
+❖ Run the following steps:

-Open the project folder in VS Code.
+Open the project folder in Visual Studio Code.

-Open the integrated terminal (Right-click on sidebar → “Open In Integrated Terminal”).
+Open the integrated terminal (Right-click on sidebar > Open In Integrated Terminal).

-Run the command:
+Run:

 text
 npm install
-Wait for the installation to complete (requires internet).
+Wait for the installation to finish (internet connection required).

-Setup MongoDB:
+Setup MongoDB Database:
 a.
-Open this link - LINK (replace with your actual MongoDB signup URL)
+Sign up at your MongoDB service provider (replace LINK with actual signup link)
 b.
-Sign up on the website.
+Create a new project and build a database.
 c.
-Click on “New Project” option.
+Select M0 tier and your preferred region.
 d.
-After project creation, go to the “Database” section and build a database.
+Create a database user with username and password (avoid '@' in the password).
 e.
-Select M0 & your region and create the database.
+Whitelist IP 0.0.0.0 for public access.
 f.
-Setup a username & password (avoid the ‘@’ symbol in password), create the user.
+Get the connection string from the “Connect” option.
 g.
-Finish & close database setup.
-h.
-Whitelist IP 0.0.0.0 by clicking “Add Entry”.
-i.
-Click “Connect” then select “Compass” option.
-j.
-Copy the connection string.
-k.
-Paste the connection string in db.js file located at: lib/config/db.js
-Replace the password placeholder with your actual password and save the file.
+Paste the connection string into lib/config/db.js replacing the placeholder password with your actual password.

-Run the project in integrated terminal:
+Start the app:

 text
 npm run dev
-Copy the localhost URL from the terminal and open it in your browser to view the app.
+Open the URL provided in your terminal (usually http://localhost:3000) in a browser to use the app.

 Dependencies
 Next.js 14.0.4